 Salbutes are a snack made from crisp fried tortillas topped with shredded meat, lettuce and tomato.

-Sopa da Lima is a broth-like hot soup made from chicken stock and lime, and filled with chunks of chicken and torn pieces of fried tortilla.
+Sopa da Lima is a broth-like hot soup made from chicken stock and lima (a citrus fruit similar to lime but less acidic), and filled with chunks of chicken and pieces of fried tortilla.

 Sopes are a snack food consisting of a tortilla stuffed with refried beans then topped with shredded chicken, pork or beef, lettuce and sometimes sour cream.